 5. Use Robust Call Technology:

-Having a well-performing system and infrastructure in place will ensure optimum customer service.
+Companies looking to reduce AHT without compromising on quality must invest in a well-performing system and infrastructure.
 If the internet speed is slow, for example, agents will naturally have to wait longer for their computer screens to reflect data.
 Managers must, therefore, pay attention to the system efficiency during the busiest hours of operation.
 Agents might have to keep many tabs or windows open and running at one time.
 Managers need to ensure that their system is capable of handling these tasks.

 Managers must, therefore, pay attention to the system efficiency during the busiest hours of operation and check whether the data is being updated efficiently.
 Agents might have to keep many tabs or windows open and running at one time.
 Managers need to ensure that their system is capable of handling these tasks.
 Similarly, the telephone lines must also be up and running at all times with provisions for backup.